 Beyond Hibernate and JPA: Other ORM frameworks

-As we've already talked about, there is much more to the data persistence debate than just JPA and Hibernate.
+As we've already talked about, there is much more to the data persistence debate than just JDBC and Hibernate.
 JPA is not the only way to persist data in a Java application.
 Some Java developers contend that Java ORM frameworks not based on JPA are easier to learn and deliver better performance.
 If you agree, you might want to check out non-JPA ORM frameworks, such as ActiveJDBC.

 Furthermore, Hibernate is not the only JPA-compliant Java ORM framework.
 Other JPA-compliant options include EclipseLink, DataNucleus and Apache OpenJPA.
 At a high level, all of these frameworks deliver the same functionality based on the same specification.
 But the methods each make available all differ.
 One JPA ORM may be a better fit than another, depending on exactly what you are trying to do or on personal preference.